Alexander Bolonkin: Life and career

+Arrest and Trial

 In 1972 he was arrested by the KGB for dissemination of an underground dissident newsletter, listening to the Voice of America and reading and disseminating works by Andrei Sakharov and Aleksandr Solzhenitsyn.
-Bolonkin was sentenced to 4 years in a labour camp and 2 years in exile in Buryatia.
-Shortly before his sentence of exile ended Bolonkin was given a sentence of 2 years in a labour camp on a charge of stealing state property.
+Bolonkin was sentenced to 4 years in a labour camp and 2 years in exile in Buryatia., Shortly before his sentence of exile ended Bolonkin was given a sentence of 2 years in a labour camp on a charge of stealing state property.
 For 15 years he was tortured, imprisoned, and exiled in Mordovia and Siberia.
 In 1981 Sakharov appealed for international support to have him freed.
 In April 1982 he made a televised recantation that Amnesty International ascribed to threats of beatings and rape.

 In 1987, during the early perestroika, he was released and gained entry to the United States as a political refugee.
 In the United States he has lectured at New Jersey Institute of Technology and worked at NASA as a senior researcher and in the scientific laboratories of the US Air Force as a senior research fellow of the National Research Council.
 He subsequently worked in Israel as chief scientist at the Strategic Solutions Technology Group.

 On November 21, 1990, he was acquitted of the conviction of November 23, 1973, and on March 22, 1991 — of the conviction of February 8, 1982, in both cases “for lack of corpus delicti.”